Should You Use Plain English in Bids?

 This question was recently asked in my online Australian Editors and Writers Group.

-Most people, all professional editors and writers, strongly advocated the use of plain English in bids and proposals, as with any other type of document.
+The responses to the question were varied, but most people, all professional editors and writers, strongly advocated the use of plain English in bids and proposals, as with any other type of document.

 Plain language can help even specialist audiences process dense amounts of information more quickly and easily.
 Too much explanation in writing can be annoying and generally unnecessary.
 Expert use of plain English will achieve a good balance, where nothing is ‘dumbed down’ but the technical ideas are expressed more clearly.
 Even the most technical of writing is more readable with the support of good grammar, consistency in language usage and terminology, accuracy in spelling, and clear sentence structure.